The best monitors in 2024

 Reasons to avoid

-The Acer Predator X32 FP ($1,499) gaming monitor balances stunning visual fidelity and rock-solid performance.
+The Acer Predator X32 FP ($1,399) gaming monitor balances stunning visual fidelity and rock-solid performance.
 This 32-inch behemoth features a gorgeous 4K mini-LED 160Hz display that’s both crisp and colorful.
-On top of that, the monitor comes with a ton of ports and an aggressive design that demands attention.
+On top of that, the monitor comes with a ton of ports and an a unique design that I assure sure will command your attention should you decide to take the plunge on this attractive screen.

-This is one of best gaming monitors out there thanks to its blazing-fast performance, smooth refresh rate and vibrant visuals.
-It takes up a lot of space on one’s desk, but the monitor’s large display helps draw you into the games you’re playing.
+If you want my two cents (and I’ll stop using money-centric tunrs of phrase, I promise), I reckon this is one of best gaming monitors out there.
+That’s thanks to the Acer Predator X32 FP’s blazing-fast performance, smooth refresh rate and vibrant visuals.
+There’s no getting around the fact it will take up a fair amount of space on your average desk, but the monitor’s large display helps draw you into the games you’re playing.
+For me, 32 inches is the absolute sweet spot that I’d recommend to most users when it comes to monitor size.

 Read our full Acer Predator X32 FP gaming monitor review.